andrew/ultimate-awesome/README.md

 - [awesome-latex-thesis](https://github.com/ustctug/awesome-latex-thesis) - List of LaTeX template for theses.
 - [awesome-xcode-plugins](https://github.com/youssman/awesome-xcode-plugins) - Awesome Xcode plugins to rocket your productivity :).
 - [awesome-amortized-inference](https://github.com/bayesflow-org/awesome-amortized-inference) - This is a community-driven collection of resources around amortized inference.
+- [awesome-microsoft-fabric](https://github.com/bhakthan/awesome-microsoft-fabric) - A curated list of awesome Microsoft Fabric resources, updates,  blogs, videos and more.
 - [awesome-MIT-ai-for-climate-change](https://github.com/blutjens/awesome-MIT-ai-for-climate-change) - 🌍 A curated list of MIT faculty that tackle climate change with machine learning for applying students, undergraduates, or others .
 - [awesome](https://github.com/bnb-chain/awesome) - A curated list of awesome projects in BNB Chain ecosystem.
 - [student-gpt-tools](https://github.com/bydeng01/student-gpt-tools) - AI tools collection for students and researchers. 学生和研究人员的AI工具合集。विद्यार्थियों और शोधकर्ताओं के लिए एआई टूल्स संग्रह।.